-Carrots were on sale for a great price when I first decided to make carrot and bacon soup, and I’m so glad I bought enough to make it again the next night, too!
+Carrots were on sale for a great price when I first decided to make carrot and bacon soup, and I’m so glad I bought enough to it twice that week.
 The way I see it, all of those healthy carrots counterbalance the guilt I should feel for eating bacon (but don’t).

 Note that I’m providing both stove-top and crockpot instructions, for those of you who like to “set it and forget it” in the morning.